MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Get-MgIdentityAuthenticationEventFlow.md

----
+﻿---
 external help file: Microsoft.Graph.Identity.SignIns-help.xml Module Name: Microsoft.Graph.Identity.SignIns online version: https://learn.microsoft.com/powershell/module/microsoft.graph.identity.signins/get-mgidentityauthenticationeventflow
 schema: 2.0.0
-ms.subservice: entra-sign-in
-ms.subservice: entra-sign-in
 ---

 # Get-MgIdentityAuthenticationEventFlow

 ## SYNOPSIS
 Retrieve the properties and relationships of a specific authenticationEventsFlow object by ID.
-The @odata.type property in the response object indicates the type of the object, which can be one of the following derived subtypes:- externalUsersSelfServiceSignupEventsFlow
+The @odata.type property in the response object indicates the type of the object, which can be one of the following derived subtypes:\n- externalUsersSelfServiceSignupEventsFlow

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaIdentityAuthenticationEventFlow](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaIdentityAuthenticationEventFlow?view=graph-powershell-beta)

 ## SYNTAX